Convert Excel Sheet to PDF

 Microsoft Excel Built-in Export

 If you already use Excel, its built-in “Save as PDF” option is fast and easy.
 You can adjust print settings, set margins, and export in seconds.
-However, it’s manual and lacks automation or formatting intelligence, especially for complex layouts or recurring conversions like monthly bank statements.
+However, it’s manual and lacks automation or formatting intelligence, especially for complex layouts or recurring conversions.

 Smallpdf